YinHk-Notes/C-Sharp-cheatsheet/c# concepts/operators & expessions/README.md

  condition ? expressionA : expressionB //if true => expressionA, otherwise expressionB
 ```
 ### `??` and `??=`
 `??` **returns the value** of its left-hand operand if it isn't null; otherwise, it evaluates the right-hand operand and returns its result.
-The ?? operator doesn't evaluate its right-hand operand if the left-hand operand evaluates to non-null.
+The `??` operator doesn't evaluate its right-hand operand if the left-hand operand evaluates to non-null.
 ```cs
 int? a = null;
 Console.WriteLine((a ??
 3)); // expected: 3 since a is null
 ```
-`??=` **assigns the value** of its right-hand operand to its left-hand operand only if the left-hand operand evaluates to null.
+`??=` **assigns the value** of its right-hand operand to its left-hand operand only if the left-hand operand evaluates to **`null`**.
 The `??=` operator doesn't evaluate its right-hand operand if the left-hand operand evaluates to non-null.

 ```cs
 // if a is null then assign 0 to a